Israel Kugler: Formation of the PSC

-Although the strike was a failure in that it did not win reinstatement for the faculty, the strike established the AFT as the pre-eminent union organizing American higher education faculty.
+Although the strike was a failure in that it did not win reinstatement for the faculty, the strike established the American Federation of Teachers as the pre-eminent union organizing American higher education faculty.
 Kugler quickly turned the UFCT's attention to other colleges and universities in the New York City area.
 In the next few years, under his leadership the union organized locals at the Fashion Institute of Technology (FIT), Nassau Community College and Westchester Community College.
 In 1967, faculty at FIT bargained a signed collective bargaining agreement—the first time a public higher education union in the state signed a contract.
 FIT's contract was only the second public higher education contract in the whole country.

-In 1967, Kugler began pushing for the UFCT to organize the faculty at CUNY.
-Backed by the AFT and the newly formed (and politically powerful) United Federation of Teachers, UFCT not only won an agreement for a union election but won the December 6, 1968, election in the face of a determined challenge from the AAUP.
+In 1967, Kugler began pushing for the UFCT to organize the faculty at the City University of New York.
+Backed by the American Federation of Teachers and the newly formed (and politically powerful) United Federation of Teachers, UFCT not only won an agreement for a union election but won the December 6, 1968, election in the face of a determined challenge from the AAUP.
 The union won a second election (this time for non-tenured faculty) nine days later, and a signed contract nine months later.
-CUNY promptly attempted to break the contract by firing 100 untenured faculty members in December 1969.
+The City University of New York promptly attempted to break the contract by firing 100 untenured faculty members in December 1969.
 Kugler responded with aggressive picketing which forced the university to rescind its actions.

 In 1972, Kugler merged the UFCT with its long-time rival, the Legislative Conference of the City University.
-Kugler and Dr. Belle Zeller, president of the Legislative Conference, agreed to form a new organization affiliated with the AFT, the Professional Staff Congress (PSC).
+Kugler and Dr. Belle Zeller, president of the Legislative Conference, agreed to form a new organization affiliated with the American Federation of Teachers, the Professional Staff Congress (PSC).
 CUNY challenged the right of the PSC to represent its faculty, forcing the PSC into yet another election.
 The PSC won this second election on June 7, 1972.
-After a year of negotiations and a threatened strike, CUNY consented to a three-year collective bargaining agreement.
+After a year of negotiations and a threatened strike, City University of New York consented to a three-year collective bargaining agreement.
 As of 2007, the PSC represented more than 20,000 faculty and staff members at CUNY.

-Kugler was elected Deputy Vice President of the PSC after its formation, but retired in the late 1970s.
+Kugler was elected Deputy Vice President of the PSC after its formation, but retired in 1980.

 Israel Kugler died of pneumonia at his home in Chevy Chase, Maryland, on October 1, 2007.